Topological surface-state destruction via trivializing proximity effect: Lattice localization despite continuum criticality: Introduction

 In this work we also study the effects of chiral-symmetric (``twist'') disorder \cite{wilson2020disorder,Padhi20,shavit2023strain,nakatsuji2022moire,guerrero2025disorderinduced,sanjuanciepielewski2025transport,Queiroz25, uri2020mapping,kapfer2023programming} on the chiral BM model for twisted bilayer graphene (TBLG).
-This model is effectively topological due to the chiral and particle-hole symmetries needed for class CI, but also because the $AB$-interlayer tunneling that couples the $K$ valleys between the two layers corresponds to a special realization of this class (discussed in the next subsection).
+This model is effectively topological due to the chiral and particle-hole symmetries needed for class CI, but also because the $AB$-interlayer tunneling that couples the $K$ valleys between the two layers corresponds to a special realization of this class.
 The advent of band gaps at the magic angle (e.g.) already demonstrates the absence of a spectral flow principle for this type of (effective) topological surface theory: in this case, we do not need additional degrees of freedom beyond the moir\'e potential to detach the ``surface'' and ``bulk'' states.
 Different from our results for the topological lattice model, however, we find that increasing disorder whilst preserving class-CI symmetries \emph{suppresses} localization effects.
-This hints at a fundamental dichotomy between surface continuum field theories and bulk lattice model descriptions of topological phases, extending beyond the discussion in Ref.~\cite{UFO24}.